noureddin/recite/README.md

     1. `u`, `uthm`, or `uthmani`: select the no-typing Uthmani mode (the default; use only to annul a previous `quizmode=imlaai`)
     2. `i`, `imla`, or `imlaai`: select the typing Imlaai mode

+- `t`, `teach`, or `teacher`: enable the teacher mode (play the audio recitation for the ayah _before_ you start reciting it, not after).
+- `n`, `noteach`, or `noteacher`: disable the teacher mode (the default; play the audio recitation for the ayah _after_ you finish reciting it).

+- `qari=`: select the Qari for the audio recitation; any invalid value (including no value) is considered as "no audio recitation".
+The [Qaris file](blob/gh-pages/res/qaris) contains, for each audio recitation, its address followed by its name.
+The valid values for this option are the addresses (the lines that are all-English with no spaces).

 Please note that all these parameters only change the default; all of them are still changeable from the preferences window.